SteelCompendium/data-bestiary-md/Dwarf Marauder Lord.md

 | Keywords: Magic, Ranged | Type: Maneuver               |
 | Distance: Ranged 10     | Target: 1 creature or object |

 Effect: Vertical slide 5.
 A target restrained by a dwarf can be slid by this ability.

+**5 Malice**
-5 Malice: This ability gains the Area keyword, its distance becomes 10 burst, and it now targets restrained creatures.
+This ability gains the Area keyword, its distance becomes 10 burst, and it now targets restrained creatures.

 **Your Weapon is Useless**